moneysocket/awesome-moneysocket/README.md

 * [terminus](https://github.com/moneysocket/terminus) - The terminus application for providing Moneysocket connections that interface Lightning Network node software.
 Runs as either a C-Lightning Plugin or LND wrapper.
 * [relay](https://github.com/moneysocket/relay) - Websocket relay application for providing a rendezvous service for two Moneysocket connections and forwards end-to-end-encrypted messages between them. (this app runs at wss://relay.socket.money).
 * [stabled](https://github.com/moneysocket/stabled) - Stablewallet daemon that consumes a Bitcoin-based Moneysocket connection on the backend and provides a stable Fiat-currency-based balance on the frontend.
 The provided connections can transact via satoshis on the LN while maintaining the stable balance.
-*

 Wallets
 ------------------------------------------------------------------------
 * [web-wallet](https://github.com/moneysocket/web-wallet) - A browser-based JavaScript wallet that consumes a Moneysocket connection and also provides an outgoing connection.
-*

 Applications
 ------------------------------------------------------------------------
-* [Satopong](https://github.com/drschwabe/satopong) - A (WIP) application to stake satoshis on the outcome of a Pong game.
+* [Satopong](https://github.com/drschwabe/satopong) - A (WIP) application for a Moneysocket-driven arcade game of Pong.
-* [Opinion Buyer and Seller](https://github.com/moneysocket/prototype/tree/master/browser) - A prototype application of how a [buyer](https://github.com/moneysocket/prototype/blob/master/browser/src/js/buyer.js) and [seller](https://github.com/moneysocket/prototype/blob/master/browser/src/js/seller.js) app can define a custom extension to the Moneysocket protocol for buying/selling digital goods over a connection.
+* [Opinion Buyer and Seller](https://github.com/moneysocket/bs-demo) - a demo of the definition a custom extension to the Moneysocket protocol for buying/selling particular digital goods over a connection.
+A build is hosted for the [buyer](https://socket.money/bs-demo/buyer.html) and the [seller](https://socket.money/bs-demo/seller.html)

 Utilities
 ------------------------------------------------------------------------
-* [Beacon Codec](https://github.com/moneysocket/prototype/blob/master/browser/src/js/encode-decode.js) - A browser-based beacon coder and decoder utility.
-(TODO - host this somewhere)
+* [Beacon Codec](https://github.com/moneysocket/beacon-codec) - A browser-based beacon coder and decoder utility.
+A build is hosted [here](https://socket.money/codec).

 Project Links
 ------------------------------------------------------------------------